saoicourts/SaoiCourts.github.io/_posts/2023-07-09-overanalysis.md

 ---
-title: "Vivisection of my dating brain"
+title: "An overanalysis of overthinking"
 description: "Is this what 'dating' is?
 Am I doing something wrong?"
 tags: humour dating real-shit
 draft: false